NSW elec distributors

 • General enquiries: 13 23 91

-Essential Energy also have an outage notification system (SMS) and an online ‘StormTracker’ to keep its customers informed about network conditions.
+Essential Energy also has an outage notification system (SMS) and an online ‘StormTracker’ to keep its customers informed about network conditions.

 What does an electricity retailer do?